-Scheduled to begin operations during the summer of 2018, the new clinic will provide veterans in Georgia with legal assistance they might not otherwise have access to or be able to afford, with particular regard to denied or deferred claims before the U.S. Department of Veterans Affairs.
+The Veterans Legal Clinic provides veterans in Georgia with legal assistance they might not otherwise have access to or be able to afford, with particular regard to denied or deferred claims before the U.S. Department of Veterans Affairs.
 It also includes an educational scholarship component.
-The clinic will be based on the UGA campus in Athens, and will serve veterans and their dependents across the state of Georgia.
+The clinic is based near the UGA campus in downtown Athens and serves veterans and their dependents across the state of Georgia.

-Overseen by a clinic director serving as a managing attorney, the unit will be staffed by law students who will work directly with veterans and their dependents to ensure access to benefits and services, especially for those with mental or physical disabilities resulting from their time in the military.
+Overseen by 30-plus year public service lawyer and educator Alexander W. Scherr, the unit is staffed by law students who work directly with veterans and their dependents to ensure access to benefits and services, especially for those with mental or physical disabilities resulting from their time in the military.
 The students who participate in the clinic will have a tangible impact on the lives of these veterans and their families while receiving real-world experience that will better equip them for their careers.